ccn0/usui/README.md

 * `spawnCSS(params)`

-Injects the styles for USUI to work.
+Injects the styles to the document's head for USUI to work.

 #### `spawnCSS` Parameters Object